 The difference between teaching and training consists of a fine line.
-And recognising it can lead to more effective educational strategies.
-And hence, better outcomes for learners.
+And recognising it can lead to more effective educational strategies with better outcomes for learners.
+In this blog, we aim to clarify these differences between teaching and training.

 Teaching is traditionally linked with imparting knowledge.
 It develops understanding and further fosters critical thinking.
 It’s about broadening the horizon of learners, often in academic settings.